 The Bus turns right about a mile up Meeting Street to cross the landmark Ravenel Bridge, which has a spectacular pedestrian and cycling path Wonder’s Way on it’s seaward side.
 Taking the 41 out from the Visitor’s Center and walking back over the bridge is a great way to enjoy Wonders Way, named for a the champion cyclist who fought to have the walkway added to the bridge before being killed by a man driving a pickup truck in Goose Creek.
 Wonders was on the verge of qualifying for the US Olympic Team when he was killed and didn’t live to see the project completed.

-To walk Wonder’s Way, take the 41 or 40 bus from the Visitor’s Center and dismount at the first or Second Stop past the Bridge.
+To walk Wonder’s Way, take the 41 or 40 Mount Pleasant Bus from the Visitor’s Center and dismount at the first or Second Stop past the Bridge.
 Remember to use the bathroom at the Gas Station near the stop first and walk back across the bridge, which takes most people over an hour.
 Once back in Charleston, walk South along East Bay Street to Chapel, turn right/west/inland and walk through the Wraggsboro Neighborhood back to the Visitor’s Center.
 A lovely park and the Charleston Museum will be along your route.
 You can view the best walking route back into the City on Google Maps.
 There is a slightly shorter route through the city to the Visitor’s Center but portions of the East Side neighborhood can be unsafe at times.
 It is very windy on the bridge, so dress appropriately.
 Wonder’s Way offers panoramic views of Charleston Harbor, Patriot’s Point, the Skyline of the City and the Port of Charleston.
 The walk gets rave reviews on Trip Advisor.

 Patriot’s Point / College of Charleston Athletic Center